Steve Chaney, PhD

 His thesis professor, Dr. Paul Boyer, went on to win the Nobel Prize shortly after Steve left his lab.
 Dr. Chaney did his post graduate studies on the regulation of genetic information at the molecular level at Washington University in St. Louis.

-He has been named “Basic Science Teacher of the Year” several times by the first year medical students and was recognized with the Medical Alumni Distinguished Teaching Professorship for the period 2005 to 2009.
-He has been a member of UNC School of Medicine Academy of Educators since 2006, and in 2012 he was awarded the “Excellence in Teaching Lifetime Achievement Award” by the Academy of Educators.
+He was named “Basic Science Teacher of the Year” several times by the first year medical students and was recognized with the Medical Alumni Distinguished Teaching Professorship for the period 2005 to 2009.
+He was a member of UNC School of Medicine Academy of Educators from 2006 until his retirement in 2012.
+In 2012 he was awarded the “Excellence in Teaching Lifetime Achievement Award” by the Academy of Educators.

 Dr. Chaney also ran an active cancer research program for 37 years.
 He is internationally known for his cancer research.
 He helped develop a drug that represents a major advance in the treatment of colon cancer and was a featured speaker at 6 international symposia on platinum anticancer drugs.